 This song also features the same TalentMaker classical guitar loops as Phone Call, this time without the layering.
 The guitar follows a harmonically unusual Fm - E - Bbm - F - Fdim - Gm - Cm - F chord sequence.
 Unfortunately, I'm missing some of the TalentMaker samples for this one, so I've recreated it with Optigan samples.
 It sounds fine apart from the Fdim chord, which sounds a little weak here.

 Bookstore features the exact same guitar part from 'Phone Call' but with an interesting reverse effect to make it same more surreal and dreamlike.
 Here's the song in the movie:

-This is a really easy effect to do, simply take your sample (or bounce a MIDI part to an audio file) then reverse the audio in your DAW.
-In Ableton Live simply use the 'Rev' button in the sample options.
+This is a easy effect to do, simply take your sample (or bounce a MIDI part to an audio file) and reverse the audio in your DAW.
+In Ableton Live simply use the Rev button in the sample options.
 Logic Pro X users want to enable 'Advanced Audio Tools' and find Reverse in the Function menu of the audio editor.